V4Fire/Core/src/core/request/README.md

 #### body

-Request body.
+A request body.
 Mind, not every HTTP method can send data in this way.
 For instance, GET or HEAD requests can send data only with URLs (@see `query`).

 ```js
 import request from 'core/request';